For some athletes, what is Chinese is not so simple

 The International Olympic Committee doesn't require that athletes have citizenship to compete on a national team — only that they can prove their nationality.

 Establishing nationality can come from living in a country for a certain period of time or demonstrating a personal link to that country through ancestry.
-For example, the International Ice Hockey Federation allows male athletes who spend at least four years living in a country and playing for their national team to represent that country at international competitions.
+For example, the International Ice Hockey Federation allows male athletes, with dual citizenships, who spend at least four years living in one of those countries and playing for their national team to represent that country at international competitions.
 (Female hockey athletes only need to do so for two years).
+The IOC also says its board can rule on any exceptional cases in which an athlete wishes to represent a country other than their own.

 The IOC confirmed that Gu acquired Chinese nationality in 2019.